About PALNET.

 Membership

-Membership can be departmental (preferred for on-site teaching) or include individual pediatric anesthesia clinicians and allied professionals.
+Membership can be departmental — in which all members of a department have access to PALNET educational resources — or individual pediatric anesthesia clinicians and allied professionals.

 Get involved